 Musically, “Three Truths and The Chord” is more traditionally country than debut album “Anywhere But Here” but the album title reflects the alt-country wink in the lyrics.
 “Bleed For You” uses menstruation - a subject with huge cultural and religious significance around the world - to support a woman's right to determine her own life choices

-Throughout, MacWatt demonstrates his economic approach to songwriting by getting straight to the point without unnecessary ornamentation.
+Throughout, there's an economic approach to songwriting by getting straight to the point without unnecessary ornamentation.
 “The Otherside of You” is saying hello to your dark side and the bluegrass-inspired “Wish You Were My Guitar” is as straightforward as it sounds.
 Each song consists of one track of Gibson J45 acoustic guitar and one vocal track.
 As a songwriter first and foremost MacWatt wanted the words and melodies to take precedent over production.
 Only “Woman-Shaped Heartache” has an instrumental break requiring a third track.

-Anywhere But Here (Independently Released Nov 2018)
+Anywhere But Here Independent Nov 2018

-This is a collection of deeply personal songs yet they invite the listener to look with their own eyes at love, loss, fear, guilt and loneliness.
+This is a collection of deeply personal songs which invite the listener to look with their own eyes at love, loss, fear, guilt and loneliness.
 But it’s not all scarecrows and shadows.
 ‘Selkie (A Song For Jimmy)’ - written for a school friend who drowned - calls on Celtic mythology to put a romantic spin on a desperately sad event.